294 Beacon is located on the north side of Beacon, between Exeter and Fairfield, with 292 Beacon to the east and 296 Beacon to the west.

 By the 1928-1929 winter season, 294 Beacon was the home of Francis Douglas Cochrane and his wife Ramelle McKay (Frost) Cochrane.
 F. Douglas Cochrane was a banker and a founder of the New England Oil Refining Company.
 They had lived at 204 Commonwealth during the previous season.
 294 Beacon and 204 Commonwealth were temporary residences; they owned 257 Commonwealth, where they had lived in 1927 and once again lived in 1931.

-By 1930, 294 Beacon was owned by Edward Jackson Holmes, Jr., an attorney, who owned and lived at 296 Beacon with his wife, Mary Stacy (Beaman) Holmes.
-Edward J. Holmes is shown as the owner of 294 and 296 Beacon on the 1938 Bromley map.
+On July 1, 1930, 294 Beacon was acquired from Paul Frothingham’s estate by Edward Jackson Holmes, Jr., an attorney, who owned and lived at 296 Beacon with his wife, Mary Stacy (Beaman) Holmes.

-In April of 1930, he filed for (and subsequently received) permission to combine the two houses into one property, as a two-family dwelling with one family in each of the formerly separate houses.
+In April of 1930, prior to taking title to the property, he filed for (and subsequently received) permission to combine the two houses into one property, as a two-family dwelling with one family in each of the formerly separate houses.
 At the same time, he also obtained approval to raise the roof of 294 Beacon.
 The remodeling was designed by architects Kilham, Hopkins, and Greeley.

-Plans for the remodeling — including elevations, floor plans, and framing plans — are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN B-9).
+Plans for the remodeling — including elevations, floor plans, and framing plans — are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN B-9).

 Edward and Mary Holmes continued to live at 296 Beacon and appear to have leased 294 Beacon to others.

-By 1931, 294 Beacon was the home of Mrs. Anna Louise (Bull) Benedict, the widow of wholesale wool merchant George Wheeler Benedict.
+By the 1931-1932 winter season, 294 Beacon was the home of Anna Louise (Bull) Benedict, the widow of wholesale wool merchant George Wheeler Benedict.
 She previously had lived in Cambridge.
 In 1933, she authored a spiritualism book, The Continuity of Life.
-She continued to live at 294 Beacon until about 1936.
+She continued to live at 294 Beacon during the 1935-1936 season, after which she moved to The Tudor (northwest corner of Beacon and Joy).

 By 1937, 294 Beacon was the home of Dr. Franc Douglas Ingraham and his wife, Martha (Wheatland) Ingraham.
 They previously had lived in Newton.
 Franc Ingraham was a physician and neurosurgeon.
 He pioneered the field of pediatric neurosurgery.
 The Ingrahams continued to live there until about 1941, when they moved to Chestnut Hill.